cb372/sbt-explicit-dependencies/README.md

 # sbt-explicit-dependencies

-An sbt plugin to check that your project does not directly depend on any transitive dependencies for compilation.
+An sbt plugin to check that your `libraryDependencies` accurately reflects the libraries that your code depends on in order to compile.

 For example, say your project declares only a single dependency: